 The days of lugging around wads of cash or travelers checks (wait, what are those?) are over. foreign travel The internet has made it much simpler to store and withdraw funds from around the world.

 If you plan on using any of your bank's services while you're away, you may want to contact the bank ahead of time to see if a travel alert needs to be set up.
 Also, find out if they have any local banking partners there to help you avoid paying excessive "foreign transaction" ATM fees while abroad.
 Or, you can avoid it all by signing up for a Charles Schwab or Ally Bank free checking account.
-Both of these banks will reimburse your ATM fees, regardless of where you are.
+These two financial institutions will reimburse your ATM fees, regardless of where you are.